transportchain/transportchain.github.io/content/page/collaboration.md

 hideMeta: true
 ---

-The project is currently in closed source mode and will continue like this untill the release of the first working component for testing purposes.
-However, regardless of the closed source aspect of the current codebase anyone will to participate and the development of the project is welcome.
+The project is currently in closed source mode and will continue like this until the release of the first working component for testing purposes.
+However, regardless of the closed source aspect of the current codebase anyone willing to participate in the development of the project is welcome.

 ### Skills needed for effective PR authorship

-The pro
+The project welcomes contributions from developers with experience in blockchain technology, aviation systems, and distributed systems.